uyjulian/ponscripter-fork/README.md

 The following platforms are supported:

-* Any modern Linux
-* Windows 7/8
-* OSX 10.9+
+* Nintendo Switch

 Any issues on these platforms should be reported.

 ## Bugs

-Please report all bugs with this project to chronotrig.dev@gmail.com.
+Please report all bugs with this project to the e-mail indicated in the git repository.
 Include your platform and, if possible, clear reproduction instructions.

 ## Acknowledgements